Spirent/openperf/doc/dev-guide/module-packetio-lwip.md

 +auto tcpip_mbox = icp::packetio::tcpip::mbox();
 ```

-The other change is to replace the previous _tcpip_thread_ with an inception compatible worker and callback implementation.
+The other change is to replace the previous _tcpip_thread_ with an OpenPerf compatible worker and callback implementation.

 For this purpose, two new functions under the `icp::packetio::tcpip` namespace provide the core functionality of the lwip TCP/IP stack:  `handle_timeouts` and `handle_messages`.